chrisemoulton/factual-java-driver/README.md

 # Basic Design

 The driver allows you to create an authenticated handle to Factual.
 With a Factual handle, you can send queries and get results back.

-Queries are represented by the Query class, which provides a fluent interface to constructing your queries.
+Queries are created using the Query class, which provides a fluent interface to constructing your queries.

+Results are returned as the JSON returned by Factual.
+Optionally, there are JSON parsing conveniences built into the driver.

 # Setup